sergioRozenszajn/cf-html5-apps-repo-cli-plugin/README.md

   uploaded with the same service instance of `html5-apps-repo` service
 - push one or multiple applications using existing service instances of `app-host` plan, or create new ones for you on-the-fly
+- create, update and run service instances of `app-router` plan

 ## Prerequisites